 One of my pet peeves about dog wheelchairs is that it sometimes takes two people to put a big, severely paralyzed dog into a cart.
 Sophie’s paralysis went from her mid-section to her rear legs and I didn’t have the strength to lift the full weight of her body with one hand and fasten her into the cart with the other.
 A reader told me about a new product that would have solved this problem for us.
 It’s a harness that clips directly into the wheelchair.
 Sophie would have loved this product.

-This Wordless Wednesday is actually pretty wordy as I rant about marijuana, pets and public relations.
-You see, a local news station asked to interview a “pet health expert” about a study that found marijuana poisoning in pets is on the rise and I was picked for the job.
+This rant is about marijuana, pets and public relations.
+You see, a local news station asked to interview a “pet health expert” about a study that found marijuana poisoning in pets is on the rise.
+I was picked for the job.

-My city recently legalized medical marijuana so it is a timely subject here and I thought the interview would be fun.
-I reviewed the study, loaded up on all sorts of marijuana facts, agonized over my TV wardrobe and drove 40 minutes to the downtown studio.
-I was pumped and ready for the interview that would change the lives of pet parents all over town.
+My city legalized the sale of marijuana so I thought the interview would be an interesting experience.
+To prepare, I reviewed the study, loaded up on all sorts of marijuana facts, agonized over my TV wardrobe and drove 40 minutes to the downtown studio.
+I was pumped and ready for the interview.

 The theory of six degrees of separation says that every person on the planet can be connected to any other person in six steps or less.
 This theory played out perfectly between three people whose only connection was me.
 On this Wordless Wednesday I’m going to try to tell the story in pictures.